 Penalties for Driving without Insurance in Michigan

-Michigan requires every driver to carry car insurance with personal injury and property protection as well as bodily injury and property damage liability coverage.
+Michigan requires every driver to carry adequate car insurance that includes personal injury and property protection, coverage for bodily injury and property damage liability coverage.

 If you're caught driving without insurance in Michigan, you may have to pay a fine, surrender your license for up to 30 days or even serve jail time — or a combination of the three.
-In the meantime, your insurer may decide to increase your premiums.
+Your car insurance company will likely increase your auto insurance premiums as well..

-You're also on the hook for any medical costs or car repair bills for both yourself and the other driver if you cause an accident while uninsured.
+You may also be on the hook for medical costs or car repair bills for both yourself and the other driver if you cause an accident while uninsured.

 Penalties for driving without insurance

 Driving without insurance is considered a misdemeanor in Michigan.
-If convicted, you may have to pay a fine up to $500, face up to one year in jail and surrender your driver's license for 30 days or until you have coverage, whichever is later.
-You'll also have to pay a service fee of at least $125 to reinstate your license.
+If convicted, you may have to pay a fine up to $500, face up to one year in jail and surrender your driver's license for 30 days or until you have coverage (whichever is later).
+You'll also have to pay a service fee of at least $125 to have your license reinstated.

 If your license is suspended, you may need to have your insurer submit an to the Secretary of State, proving you have the required minimum insurance coverage.